party-killers/party-killers/README.md

   he / him

   open to c+h with anybody\
-  i like to think i'm friendly\
+  i like to think i'm friendly!\
-  mainly hiding out in the\
-  object show area\

   whispers are also preferred\
   i'm very shyyy...